ejwillemse/sim-demog-NUK-open/data/dummy_allocation/README.md

 ## Dummy allocation

 This folder contains data for a dummy allocation of a 100'000 population to 380 buildings over a 10-year period.
-The building allocation is donve via the `Building.ID` key.
+The building allocation can be traced via the `Building.ID` key.

 The population, with their assigned building id is in: